leofabri/hassio_appliance-status-monitor/README.md

     - **+ADDED+ detached_overload state**: The new detached_overload state was introduced to make things tidier and clearer to understand.
 The pause state indicates that the appliance is not resuming the previous job.

     - **/CHANGED/** The automation now runs in restart mode, not in single-mode anymore.
 I did this because I am prioritizing the trigger over the internal checks.

-    > More details below (*if you are installing the blueprint for the first time, you can discard this message*)

 ##  <p id="update">**To update:**</p>